Please feel free to share any content on this site.

 I’m the founder of Zeren PT & Performance, which is housed in Metier, and located in the Seattle neighborhood of Capitol Hill.
 I work tirelessly to help runners and multi-sport athletes overcome pain and injury to reach their best.
 If you are currently sidelined from training and desperate to return to activity and sport, schedule a consultation with me HERE.
 I will help you re-conceptualize your situation and develop a customized plan to help you return to consistent training in a timely and cost-effective manner.

-Every year, I take on a select group of runners and triathletes.
-I work with coaching clients in Seattle, or can easily handle your training remotely through Training Peaks and a wealth of online resources.
-My coaching is grounded in communication, accountability, and building the ideal ecosystem for every athlete.
+Every year, I take on a select group of runners and triathlete in cooperation with my trusted colleagues, Joel Sattgast and Nathan Carlson.
+If you live in Seattle, I can work with you in person.
+If you live elsewhere in the country or abroad, we can easily handle your training remotely through Training Peaks coupled with a wealth of online resources.
+Our coaching is grounded in communication, accountability, and building the ideal ecosystem for every athlete to reach their best.
 To learn more about the various coaching options and to position yourself to reach a new personal record (PR), click HERE.

 As runners, we all have different needs and goals.
 Some folks are looking to set a personal best while others want to enjoy consistent and healthy training.
 There is a great deal of variability in running form, yet there is also a specific set of performance demands that we must prepare ourselves for as runners.
 Irrespective of where you fall on the running spectrum, I’m in a great position to help you improve your running through a simple framework.
 I can work with you in person or can easily work with you remotely.
 To schedule a running analysis, simply contact me at firstname.lastname@example.org